tarampampam/mustpl/README.md

 </details>

-## 🔥 Features list
+## 🔥 Features List

 - Zero external dependencies
-- [mustache][mustache] templating engine under the hood
+- [Mustache][mustache] templating engine under the hood
-- Can be used in a `scratch` docker image (empty file system)
+- Can be used in a `scratch` Docker image (empty file system)
-- Distributed being compiled for many architectures, including **docker** image
+- Distributed, and compiled for many architectures, including a **Docker** image
-- Extremely lightweight _(**~55Kb** compressed, statically linked)_ and fast (written in pure C)
+- Extremely lightweight (_**~55KB** compressed, statically linked_) and fast (written in pure C)
 - Supports substitution from environment variables into the template, with default values fallback (`${ENV_NAME:-default value}`)
-- Can be used as docker entrypoint (can start another application without PID changing - `mustpl ... -- nginx -g 'daemon off;'`)
+- Can be used as a Docker entrypoint (can start another application without PID changing - `mustpl ... -- nginx -g 'daemon off;'`)

 ## 🧩 Installation

-Download the latest binary file for your arch (_only the linux-like platforms are supported at the moment) from the [releases page][release-latest].
-For example, let's install it on amd64 arch (e.g.: Debian, Ubuntu, etc):
+Download the latest binary file for your architecture (_only Linux-like platforms are supported at the moment_) from the [releases page][release-latest].
+For example, let's install it on the amd64 architecture (e.g., Debian, Ubuntu, etc):

 ```bash
 $ curl -SsL -o ./mustpl https://github.com/tarampampam/mustpl/releases/latest/download/mustpl-linux-amd64